TimSC/cppGzip/README.md

 Seeking within a gzip is supported by first calling CreateDecodeGzipIndex.
 This index can be used to create a DecodeGzipFastSeek object.
 See TestGzipSeek.cpp for example usage.

+Also contains a modified libtar that allows in memory encoding and decoding.
+SeekableTarRead in tar.h supports